openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 >
 > [s.
 [Martin Fowler: DDD_Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html)]

-# Rules and Regulation for MDMs
+# Rules and Regulation for OIH Data-Models

 To enable the OIH to follow its purpose, the data records being processed have to fulfill some criteria and follow some rules.
 Some of these rules have to be applied already on the modelling level.

 ## OIH Data Records

 An OIH expects and needs, depending on the scenario and the involved components (e.g. with or without a Data Hub involved), more or less meta data on a data record to integrate two or more applications.
-This is achieved by modelling each sub-model of an MDM as a so called _OIH Data Record_.
+This is achieved by modelling each sub-model of an OIH Data-Model as a so called _OIH Data Record_.
 The OIHDataRecord defines a superset of mandatory and optional (meta) data for records processed by an OIH instance:

 ![OIH Record](Assets/OIHDataRecord.svg)

-* __Each of the the sub-models of a MDM has to be marked as an *OIHDataRecord*.__
+* __Each of the the sub-models of a OIH Data-Model has to be marked as an *OIHDataRecord*.__

-I.e., the root of an MDM's sub-model **must** inherit from / extend _OIHDataRecord_, no matter whether it is modeled as an aggregate or as a single entity.
+I.e., the root of an OIH Data-Model's sub-model **must** inherit from / extend _OIHDataRecord_, no matter whether it is modeled as an aggregate or as a single entity.

 * __Every record passed into an OIH instance must at least be provided with a reference to the record of the application or service being the source of the record__,